 By the start of the 1970s, we offered appliances to handle laundry, home heating and cooling, and the full cycle of food preservation, preparation, consumption and cleanup, in the kitchen.
 We continued introducing innovative products that performed more efficiently and helped make household tasks easier.
 To support our customers, we introduced the Cool Line, the first toll-free consumer service support program in the United States.

 We formed the Office for Environmental Control in 1970, solidifying our focus on social and environmental responsibility.
-This group allowed us to standardize strong environmental standards across all of our operations.
-Concurrently, we formed partnerships with environmental advocates, industry representatives and legislators to help craft robust energy and water efficiency standards, test procedures and policies, a commitment that continues today.
+This group allowed us to standardize strong environmental standards across all of our operations, and we formed partnerships with environmental advocates, industry representatives and legislators to help craft robust energy and water efficiency standards, test procedures and policies – a commitment that continues today.

 The First Space Kitchen

 In October 1960, we received a government contract to design and build America’s first experimental space kitchen.
 The kitchen included a miniature thermoelectric refrigerator, freezer, three-cavity oven, self-heated water system, storage space for food and disposal units for both dry and wet waste.
 This was the first attempt by appliance engineers to cope with the problems of zero gravity, and a number of innovative solutions were developed.
 Our work helped build public knowledge of and confidence in the space effort.
 We continued working with the government to develop food and equipment for space travel, pioneering the development of food, waste management and personal hygiene systems used in all of NASA’s Gemini, Apollo and Skylab missions.